drshahizan/learn-github/exercise/TIS/jianai1220/exer3.md

 Laura-x Angelia: I am good thanks!
 Note right of Angelia: Laura thinks a long<br/>long time, so long<br/>that the text does<br/>not fit on a row.

-Bob-->Alice: Checking with John...
+Laura-->Jian Ai: Checking with Angelia...
-Alice->John: Yes...
-John, how are you?
+Jian Ai->Angelia: Yes...
+Angelia, how are you?
 ```

 And this will produce a flow chart: